 Can I use the packit service as soon as I install it into my repository?

 Thanks for your interest in Packit Service!
-In order to start using the service you need to be whitelisted, which is an action to be done by us.
+In order to start using the service, your repository or namespace needs to be allowed, which is an action to be done by us.
 Once we put you on the allowlist, we’ll get in touch with you.
 We are now on-boarding Fedora contributors (with a Fedora Account System account.
 For more details on how to get allowed for our service, please read the requirements here.

 Can I use packit service for any GitHub repository?